aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

   1. Can teach grid multiplication method and chunk division methods as precursors to the standard multiplication and long division algorithms.
      - They make direct use of the definitions of multiplication and division, thus enforcing the definitions of the arithmetic operations.
      - They enforce deeper understanding of place value, and hence the naming and comparison of numbers.
-     - Grid multiplication exposes students to the distributive property, which is the basis of expansion and factorization techniques in algebra.
+     - Grid multiplication exposes students directly to the distributive property, which is the basis of expansion and factorization techniques in algebra.
-     - Chunking method of division can be used for generating approximate terminating decimal expansions to any number of desired decimal places.

   2. Can teach students to make use of their fingers and scrach pads to master the arithmetic tables involving single digit numbers, especially multiplication tables, as precursor to memorization of the tables.
      - Given the difficulty and critical importance of the multiplication tables for multiplication and division, students should be introduced to them in parts rather than at once.